Where Should I Keep My Will?

 The fact that the law firm holds your will does not obligate the executor to hire that firm for legal advice with the estate administration.
 The executor has the right to hire the law firm of his or her choosing, and does not need to retain the law firm which has been safekeeping the original will.

-About Gerhard & Gerhard
+About Gerhard & Gerhard, P.C.

 Still unsure, need more direction?